InfinSys/xplatform-cpp/README.md

 > - `PRJ_CMAKE_MODULE_DIR`
 > - `PRJ_INCLUDE_DIRS`
 >
-> Users are expected to customize these variables to better align with their project requirements. **The `PRJ_SCOPE` variable is particularly significant**; it defines a unique identifier for your project's cached variables, ensuring isolation and preventing conflicts.
+> ### </br>Users are expected to customize these variables to better align with their project requirements. *The* `PRJ_SCOPE` *variable is particularly significant*; it defines a unique identifier for your project's cached variables, ensuring isolation and preventing conflicts.
 These `PRJ_` prefixed variables are integral to the initial CMake setup and can be leveraged throughout your project's CMake logic.

 > ### **VS Code Integration:**
 > While fully compatible with any development environment, this template is designed with Visual Studio Code in mind.
 The included `.vscode` directory contains pre-configured `extensions.json`, `tasks.json`, and `launch.json` files.
 These configurations streamline common development tasks: